Jerome Foster II

 Jerome Foster II (born May 9, 2002) is an American environmental activist.
 He is the youngest-ever White House advisor in United States history, as a member of the White House Environmental Justice Advisory Council within the Biden administration.
-Foster is a leading voice for marginalized and working class communities in spaces pushing for social, economic and environmental justice.
-Foster is one of the major organizers of Fridays for Future; holding weekly climate strikes at the front gates of the White House for over 57 weeks.
+Foster advocates for social, economic and environmental justice.
+Foster was an organizer Fridays for Future in the United States; holding weekly climate strikes at the front gates of the White House for over 57 weeks.
 He has previously served as a congressional intern for U.S. Representative John Lewis at the age of 16 and served on the Washington DC State Board of Education's Advisory Council at the age of 14.

 Foster has helped organize some of the largest climate marches in Washington, D.C., and has spoken at the United Nations High Commission on Human Rights in April 2019 and the United Nations Youth Climate Summit in September 2019.
-Foster gained international recognition after organizing climate strikes outside the White House and being interviewed by former vice president Al Gore at the Atlanta Climate Reality Leadership Training in March 2019.